KishoreKammela/JobBoardly/README.md

 - **User Authentication**: Secure registration and login via email/password and social providers.
 Includes password strength indicators and a dedicated "Change Password" page.
 Suspended accounts are prevented from logging in.
 - **User Profile Management**: Create and update personal and professional details.
 Includes options for profile visibility (searchable by employers or private).
-- **Resume Upload & AI Parsing**: Upload resumes (PDF, DOCX, TXT), with AI attempting to parse and pre-fill profile information.
+- **Resume Upload & AI Parsing**: Upload resumes (PDF, DOCX, TXT) or paste text, with AI attempting to parse and pre-fill profile information.
 Parsed summary stored.
 - **Downloadable PDF Profile**: Download their own profile in a clean, ATS-friendly PDF format.
 - **Profile Preview**: View their own profile as it might appear to employers.
 - **Job Search & Filtering**: Browse job listings with filters for keywords, location, role type, remote options, and **recent activity** (e.g., posted in last 7 days).